Career in Actuarial Science

 However, to work as an actuary you need to enroll with the Institute of Actuaries of India or Actuarial Society of India and clear the actuarial common entrance test.
 Once you enroll as a student actuary, you will have to appear for 15 subjects’ exams before you are eligible to be admitted to become a fellow member of the society and can use the credentials FSAI against your name as a recognized fellow.

-The actuarial profession is the blend of the professional and educational experience.
+The actuarial profession is a blend of professional and educational experience.
 You can actually make a career in a long way while deciding the premium and the risks involved in any kind of unseen calamity.

-Frequently Asked Questions For Career in Actuarial Science
+Frequently Asked Questions For a Career in Actuarial Science

 Q: What is actuarial science?